Tokes (TKS) Achieves Market Capitalization of $3.21 Million

-Tokes (CURRENCY:TKS) traded up 0.6% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM Eastern on June 8th.
-Over the last seven days, Tokes has traded 0.3% higher against the U.S. dollar.
-Tokes has a market capitalization of $3.21 million and $50.00 worth of Tokes was traded on exchanges in the last 24 hours.
-One Tokes coin can now be purchased for $0.0160 or 0.00000050 BTC on exchanges.
+Tokes (CURRENCY:TKS) traded up 0% against the dollar during the 24 hour period ending at 8:00 AM Eastern on June 9th.
+One Tokes coin can now be bought for approximately $0.0160 or 0.00000046 BTC on major cryptocurrency exchanges.
+In the last seven days, Tokes has traded down 42.7% against the dollar.
+Tokes has a total market cap of $3.21 million and approximately $50.00 worth of Tokes was traded on exchanges in the last day.

 About Tokes